 BUILDING A CULTURE OF EXCELLENCE

 Wellstar Paulding Hospital then took steps forward to fill its positions and focused on foundational elements to ensure improvements over time.
-When it came to patient experience, they used Real-time Feedback to help them provide high-quality care; the organizational culture created during their Baldrige effort aligned with their efforts to work together better.
+When it came to patient experience, they used NRC Health’s solution to help provide high-quality care; the organizational culture created during their Baldrige effort aligned with their efforts to work together better.
 Magnet designation provided a substantial piece, too, giving a voice to the front line and an opportunity for the organization to develop a shared governance policy and strategic planning through a nursing team, then extend it to the entire team in terms of the patient experience.

 INNOVATION AS INSPIRATION